 Alertness - "continue steadfastly in prayer, being watchful in it..."
-Whenever I see footage of the White House, I'm intrigued by the snipers on the roof.
+When we visited the White House earlier this year, we saw snipers on the roof.
 They are part of the Secret Service Counter Assault Team.
 The Secret Service says that the snipers on the roof are the best in the world and must qualify every month hitting targets accurately at 1,000 yards.
 They are on a state of alert.
 That's kind of the image Paul gives us here.